nschonni/cordova-docs/articles/develop-apps/change-node-version.md

    ms.topic="article"
    ms.tgt_pltfrm="mobile-multiple"
    ms.workload="na"
-   ms.date="12/15/2015"
+   ms.date="04/18/2016"
    ms.author="normesta"/>

 # Safely update Node.js (Visual Studio Tools for Apache Cordova)

 Cordova uses [Node.js](http://nodejs.org/) to perform automation tasks.

-New versions of Node.js can include bug fixes and other improvements, but before you install one, make sure that it's compatible with the version of Cordova Command Line Interface (CLI) that your project uses.
+[Visual Studio Taco Update 8](https://taco.visualstudio.com/en-us/docs/release-update-8/) ensures that Cordova uses a compatible version of node.js.
+If you haven't installed the update, and you plan to install a new version of node.js onto your computer, make sure that it's compatible with the version of Cordova that your project uses.
 This topic helps you do that.

 ## Find out which version of Node.js is installed